endurance12916/portfolio-iro/_posts/2017-09-21-adding_redux_to_react_app.md

 feature-img: "img/sample_feature_img.png"
 ---

 I'm writing this post to share my experience in learning & using Redux.
-I transformed my Bloc-Chat react app to React+Redux with the help of my mentor.
+I transformed my Bloc-Chat react app to React+Redux with the help of my mentor Chris.
 It was a great learning experience and worth every second.
 I hope this post could help answer some questions for beginners like me.

 The first challenge for me was to understand why I should learn it.
 Here are some points I gathered through my research and mentor meetings: